tikyau/Device-Provisioning-Service-Walkthrough/tutorial-provision-device-to-hub.md

 # Provision the device to an IoT hub using the Azure IoT Hub Device Provisioning Service

- In this tutorial, you learn how to use this service to provision your device to a single IoT hub, using auto-provisioning and **_enrollment lists_**.
+ Below is a step-by-step walkthough on how you can use this service to provision your device to a single IoT hub, using auto-provisioning and **_enrollment lists_**.
 This tutorial shows you how to:

 * Enroll the device
 * Start the device